 City staff have also been working with staff from the kʷikʷəƛ̓əm (Kwikwetlem) First Nation to ensure the HMS accurately reflects local Indigenous perspectives, and received feedback on the heritage themes, vision and values from Coquitlam Heritage, as well as the City’s Multiculturalism Advisory Committee, Culture Services Advisory Committee and Economic Development Advisory Committee.

 With Council’s support, staff will continue to develop the improved new process and policies over the coming months.
-The public feedback received will also be considered as staff refine the themes, vision and heritage values and build out the draft HMS to present to Council in fall 2021.
+The public feedback received will also be considered as staff refine the themes, vision and heritage values and build out the draft HMS to present to Council in 2022.